Gitari65/Gitari65/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ... a news/article app and website
+- 🔭 I’m currently working on ... a fleet Management website app
 - 😎 My Skills-  Android(java & Kotlin) and Full Stack- css,Html,Js,NodeJs, Springboot(*learning)
 - 🌱 I’m currently learning ...
 WebDevelopment and Apis
 - 👯 I’m looking to collaborate on ...
 Android or Web project